WallStreetMojo

 VBAISNULL Example 4

-Run this code manually or using the F5 key then, this code will return TRUE as a result because the supplied value is NULL.
+Run this code manually or use the F5 key.
+Then, this code will return TRUE because the supplied value is NULL.

 VBA ISNULL Example 4-1